 Strengthened Participatory Governance and Rulemaking.
 Replacing single-director governance with a five-member commission would allow for diverse views and expertise on issues before the CFPB and build in a system of checks and balances.
-A commission would promote measured and non-partisan agency decision making which would more likely result in balanced, high-quality rules and effective consumer protection.
+A commission would promote measured and non-partisan agency decision making which would result in balanced and effective consumer protection.

 Community Bank Exemptions.
-While the Dodd-Frank Act allows the CFPB to exempt smaller financial institutions – including community banks – from its rules, it has been reticent to use this authority.
+The Dodd-Frank Act allows the CFPB to exempt smaller financial institutions – including community banks – from its rules but it has been reticent to use this authority.
 Consequently, community banks which did not cause the problems the CFPB seeks to address are too often forced to comply with rules intended to target bad behavior by larger financial services providers.

 Better Risk Targeting of Exam Resources.
-Raising the exemption level for CFPB examination and enforcement from $10 billion in assets to $50 billion would enhance consumer protection by allowing the CFPB to concentrate on the greatest threat to consumers, megabanks and non-bank financial services providers.
+Raising the exemption level for CFPB examination and enforcement from $10 billion in assets to $50 billion would enhance consumer protection by allowing the CFPB to concentrate on the greatest threat to consumers: megabanks and non-bank financial services providers.
 Banks of less than $50 billion in assets would continue to be examined for compliance with CFPB rules by their prudential regulators.
-Community bank supervision is more balanced and effective when a single regulator examines for both safety and soundness and consumer protection.